Terra Encantada: History

 The park was planned to have more than 60 dining options, including a Planet Hollywood location.
-Investments reached $USD 220 million and the park received funding from the National Bank for Economic Development.
+Investments reached US$220 million and the park received funding from the National Bank for Economic Development.
 Over 12 thousand people were expected to be employed directly and indirectly, with as many as 20,000 estimated visitors per day.
 Revenue was forecasted to be about $30 million monthly.

 The park's opening was delayed twice, from its original date on October 12, 1997, to December 15 and eventually to January 15, 1998.
 Upon its opening, not all of the attractions were open.
 The first visitors, disappointed, demanded refunds.
 While at the park's opening party, actress Isis de Oliveira was injured at one of the main attractions of the park.
 She subsequently sued the park for damages.
 Other disturbances included fights between jiu-jitsu entertainers and a strike by employees.

 On March 17, 2002, during a party at the park for freshmen at the Estácio de Sá University, a brawl erupted during a performance by rock band Charlie Brown Jr. The brawl started after the singer left the stage, and the park asked the band to continue playing in hopes of mitigating damage.
 61 people were injured, shops were destroyed and looted, and stones, chairs, trash cans, and potted plants were thrown everywhere.

 In 2005, a 28-year-old man fell from one of the roller coasters, suffering lung perforation and fractures in his skull and cervical spine.

 In 2009, the Public Ministry opened an investigation into the park after receiving a complaint about its unsafe condition.
 However, little action was taken beyond an initial investigation and a report.
 Another complaint was made in 2009 after employees continued to sell tickets to visitors during a power outage despite the rides and attractions not functioning.

 That same year, the park was chosen to be the filming location for the soap opera "Bela, a Feia ", and all of Main Street was changed to resemble the old Rio de Janeiro neighborhood of Gamboa.
 The location was leased until July 2010.

 On June 19, 2010, 61-year-old visitor Heydiara Lemos Ribeiro was thrown from Mount Aurora and died from head trauma.
 The park continued to operate for several more months while investigations were carried out.
 The subsequent investigations discovered that the park's rides all had serious structural and mechanical issues, which led to a complete closedown of the park.
 The park's director and engineers were charged with manslaughter in 2011, although they would be acquitted of this charge in 2013.
 The park would only be able to reopen when the demands made by the Civil Defense were fulfilled.

 The park closed in 2010.
 There was a fire on the property in 2014, in a building used for movie screenings.
 Demolition of the site began in 2016.